jkomoros/CASsim/README.md

 generateParameters:
 *seed*: `string` - A string to use as seed.
 If you don't like the result you're getting, provide a different seed.
 If the boolean true is provided, it will operate non deterministically.
+*keyCellProportion*: `[0.0 - 1.0]` A float of what percentage of all cells in the map should be explicitly set.
+Smaller numbers produce larger contiguous regions of color.
+Defaults to 0.6.s

 The next groups are cell commands.
 They select a property to modify, a value to set, and then a range of cells to affect, like this:
 `<property-name> : [[<value>, <cell-reference>], [<value>, <cell-reference>]]`.